andersfugmann/ocaml-protoc-plugin/README.md

 for runtime types, so any type must be handled manually by serializing and deserializing the embedded message.

-## Proto3 Any type
+## Proto3 Optional fields
-Proto3 optional fields are handled in the same way as proto2 optional fields; The type is an option type, and if set, the value is always transmitted.
+Proto3 optional fields are handled in the same way as proto2 optional fields; The type is an option type, and if set the value is always transmitted.

 ## Imported protofiles